PostHog/posthog.com/contents/blog/posthog-first-five.md

 Eric was the first employee to actually apply for a job at PostHog.
 James and Tim interviewed him separately and both concluded he was smart and scrappy – two values we crave in every PostHog employee.

-Again, it started out with a trial "Super Week" of paid work.
+Again, it started out with a trial "Super Week" (actually three days) of paid work.

 James: "He was supposed to start on a Monday, but over the weekend he'd already shipped a bunch of stuff.
 So before he even started, we already knew that we were going to end up hiring this person too."